httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 alg
 :
 : RECOMMENDED.
 The `alg` parameter is a Token containing the name of the signature's Algorithm, as registered in the HTTP Signature Algorithms Registry defined by this document.
-Verifiers MUST determine the signature's Algorithm from the `keyId` parameter rather than from `alg`.
-If `alg` is provided and differs from or is incompatible with the algorithm or key material identified by `keyId` (for example, `alg` has a value of `rsa-sha256` but `keyId` identifies an EdDSA key), then implementations MUST produce an error.
+Verifiers MUST determine the signature's Algorithm from the `keyid` parameter rather than from `alg`.
+If `alg` is provided and differs from or is incompatible with the algorithm or key material identified by `keyid` (for example, `alg` has a value of `rsa-sha256` but `keyid` identifies an EdDSA key), then implementations MUST produce an error.

 created
 :